U.S. House passes funding bill, Obama reaches out to Senate

 Despite the scheduled dinners and meetings and the vote on funding the government, few expect those differences to be resolved any time soon.

 Some Republicans remain skeptical of Obama's overtures.
-"This president has been exceptional is his lack of consultation and outreach to Congress," said Senator John Cornyn of Texas, the second-ranking Senate Republican.
+"This president has been exceptional in his lack of consultation and outreach to Congress," said John Cornyn of Texas, the second-ranking Senate Republican.

 Cornyn, like Collins, was not invited to dinner with Obama, but he warned that talk of tax increases would be unwelcome.
 "I don't know if the purpose of the meeting is social or if he has an agenda.
 But if it is about raising taxes, we're done."